What House Can I Afford?

 The most basic guideline is that your house payment should not be more than twenty-five percent of your monthly income.
 This is the general rule that the mortgage company follows, but in reality, you should work to keep your entire debt load down around twenty-five percent of your income if you want to be comfortable and reach your other savings and retirement goals.
 If you have car payments and student loans you may want to lower the amount of your mortgage to around twenty percent of your income.
 It is important to realize that the banks may be willing to lend you more money than you can really afford.
 It is up to you determine the right amount for your budget.
 If you are planning on having one spouse stay home with your children, you should budget as though you only have one income, especially when it comes to your mortgage.

 Before you start shopping for a new home, work out a budget with a house payment.
 In addition to the payment, you will need to budget for home insurance, taxes, and housing repairs.
-You should set aside a bit of money each month to cover remodeling and home repairs.
-When you have plumbing issues, your air conditioning goes out or any other issues you are responsible for coming up with the money to pay for them.
+You should set aside a bit of money each month to cover remodeling and home repairs, such as plumbing issues, air conditioning issues or any other areas for which you are responsible.
 This is the reason you do not want to stretch yourself too tightly when it comes to your house payment.
 You need to leave enough money in your budget so that you are able to cover your other costs.
-Other additional costs may include water and garbage and your power bill can go up because you are heating and cooling a larger area.
+Other additional costs may include water and garbage pickup, and your power bill can go up because you are heating and cooling a larger area.
 You can practice living on your new budget for a few months before you buy your home.
 Put the extra money you would be spending into a savings account as the start of the sinking fund for your new home.